Sriwijaya Air crash places Indonesia's aviation safety under fresh spotlight

 Sriwijaya’s operating record will also be placed under scrutiny.

 “Its safety record has been mixed,” said Greg Waldron, Asia managing editor at industry publication FlightGlobal.
-He said the airline had written off three 737s between 2008 and 2012 due to bad landings that resulted in runway overruns, with the 2008 accident resulting in one death and 14 injuries.
+He said the airline had written off four 737s between 2008 and 2017 due to bad landings that resulted in runway overruns, including one in 2008 that led to one death and 14 injuries.

 The airline in late 2019 ended a year-long partnership with national carrier Garuda Indonesia and had been operating independently.